-CHIN-SHU 102S

-Elementary Chinese II FoS
+CHIN-SHU 102S Elementary Chinese II FoS

 This specially-offered course for students enrolled in Foundations of Science is the first half of the regular Elementary Chinese II course, designed for students who have completed NYU-SH's Elementary Chinese I or equivalent.
 It is designed to reinforce and further develop language skills in listening, speaking, reading, and writing as it relates to everyday life situations.
-Prerequisite: CHIN-101 (Elementary Chinese I) or 101S2 (Elementary Chinese I - FoS 2).CHIN-SHU 102S2
+Prerequisite: CHIN-101 (Elementary Chinese I) or 10152 (Elementary Chinese I - FoS 2).CHIN-SHU 102S2

-Elementary Chinese I for Advanced Beginners
+CHIN-SHU 111 Elementary Chinese I for Advanced Beginners

 This course is the first part of a one-year elementary-level Chinese course designed for students who can understand and speak conversational Chinese related to daily-life situations, but have not learned to read/write Chinese characters.
 This includes students who were raised in a non-Chinese speaking country but in a home where the Mandarin Chinese dialect was spoken, and/or students who have acquired a certain level of Mandarin Chinese language proficiency (primarily speaking and listening) by living or working in a Chinese speaking country/region for an extended time.
 Though speaking and listening will be an integral part of the course, the major focus will be on developing students' competence in reading and writing.
-The objectives of the course are: 1) to master the Chinese phonetic system (pinyin and tones) with satisfactory pronunciation; 2) to understand the construction of commonly used Chinese Characters (both simplified and traditional) and write them correctly; 3) to build up essential vocabulary needed to read and write about topics covered in the textbook; 4) to understand and use correctly basic Chinese grammar and sentence structures; 5) to comprehend level appropriate passages and to be able to perform simple sentence analysis; 6) to write level appropriate essays (250-300 characters long) with grammatical, accuracy as well as cohesion and coherence; 7) to become acquainted with and be able to discuss in speech and writing aspects of Chinese culture and society related to the course materials.
+The objectives of the course are: 1) to master the Chinese phonetic system (pinyin and tones) with satisfactory pronunciation; 2) to understand the construction of commonly used Chinese Characters (both simplified and traditional) and write them correctly; 3) to build up essential vocabulary needed to be able to perform simple sentence analysis; 6) to write level appropriate passages and to be able to perform simple sentence analysis; 6) to write level appropriate passage (250-300 characters long) with grammatical, accuracy as well as cohesion and coherence; 7) to become acquainted with and be able to discuss in speech and writing aspects of Chinese culture and society related to the course materials.
 Prerequisite: Based on Placement Test.

-Intermediate Chinese I
+CHIN-SHU 201 Intermediate Chinese I

-This course is the first part of a one-year intermediate-level Chinese course designed for students who have completed NYU-Sh's Elementary Chinese II or equivalent.
+This course is the first part of a one-year intermediate-level Chinese course designed for students who have completed NYU-SH's Elementary Chinese II or equivalent.
 It is designed to consolidate and develop overall aural-oral proficiency.
 Objectives are: (1) to be able to obtain information from more extended conversation; (2) to express and expound on, in relative length, feelings and opinions on common topics; (3) to develop vocabulary needed to discuss common topics and begin learning to decipher meaning of compound words; (4) to develop reading comprehension of more extended narrative and expository passages; (5) to write, in relative length (200-250 characters long), personal narratives, informational narratives, comparison and discussion of viewpoints with level-appropriate vocabulary and grammatical accuracy, as well as basic syntactical cohesion; (6) to continue being acquainted with aspects of Chinese culture and society related to the course materials.